Magnus-Wallesverd/IEEE-Nola-Robotics-2026/README.md

 ### TODO

 - Hardware Abstraction Layer
-  - timx.c
-  - syscfg.c
-  - exti.c
+  - i2c
+  - threads and workers and task queue

 ### UPDATES

+- round robin context switcher added
 - gpio hardware abstraction completed. will push if testing shows its necerssary
 - file directories have been cleaned up on branches from here